TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

 ## The Stack 🥞

-The Misinformation Game was built using Firebase, Tailwind, React, and _Google Sheets_ (yes, you read that right!).
+The Misinformation Game was built using Firebase, Tailwind, React, and _Google Sheets_ (the star of the show!).
 The first three, Firebase, Tailwind, and React, are all pretty standard choices.
 They have a free tier, are quick, and are good for UI, respectively.

-However, if you're a software engineer reading through this post, your eyebrows might have just hit the ceiling at the mention of _choosing_ to put spreadsheets in a tech stack.
+However, if you're a software engineer reading through this post, you may have just groaned at the mention of _choosing_ to put spreadsheets in a tech stack.
 Stories from my friends and lecturers who've had the, ahem, pleasure of wrestling with Excel databases or yanking companies out of the suffocating clutches of Excel sheets, make the nightmares that spreadsheets can cause pretty clear.

 But, let me just say, _I think using Google Sheets for this project was one of the best tech choices we made_.